FionaMacNeill/portfolio/content/authors/fiona/_index.md

 superuser: true

 # Role/position/tagline
-role: Learning Experience (LX) and UX
+role: Learning Consultant & UX Designer

 # Short bio (displayed in user profile at end of posts)
 bio: Passionate about creating inclusive and accessible experiences, tools, and services for learning and doing.

 # Interests to show in About widget
 interests:
-- Learning Experience
+- User Research
-- User Experience
+- Product & User Experience Design
 - Accessibility
-- User Research
+- Technology Integration

 # Education to show in About widget
 education: